hefecaso/hefecaso/README.md

 ![Yellow and Black Paper Maximalist Twitch Banner](https://user-images.githubusercontent.com/42860191/122629021-211a7600-d077-11eb-9293-8f2b4911cca2.png)

+I'm a engineer electronic student and passionate about robotics.

+I am learning to speak in English, my mother tongue is Latin Spanish.

+Currently I have the position as president of the chapter of "Robotics and Automation Society" of the IEEE student branch at the University of San Carlos de Guatemala.

+I love designing in 3D, programming in python, and competing in robotics tournaments.

+My hobbies?
+Music, I am a violinist and opera singer, although I currently dedicate myself a lot to university.

 <!--
 **hefecaso/hefecaso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.